 For visitors, travel, student and other international travel medical insurance.Visit insubuy.com or call 1 (866) INSUBUY or +1 (972) 985-4400

 Claims Process OverviewRead Article

 Fingerprint Status Check

-The FBI can be reached either at 304-625-5590 or at 304-625-2406.
+The FBI can be reached either at 304-625-5590 or 304-625-2406.
 They are located in West Virginia, and it is the same number for the entire U.S. If a representative answers the phone, they can tell you about your case immediately.
 If no one picks up the phone, you may leave a message giving your spelled-out name, contact phone number, and Alien Number.
 They are usually prompt in returning phone calls.

 - Applicants and petitioners residing abroad who are fingerprinted at a United States consular or military installation abroad do not need to be fingerprinted by the USCIS and are exempt from the fingerprint fee.
 These applicants and petitioners must file their completed card at the time their application or petition is filed.

-- Applicants for Form I-589, Application for Political Asylum, do not have to pay a biometric fee.
+- Applicants for a Form I-589, Application for Political Asylum, do not have to pay a biometric fee.

-- Applicants filing initial registrations or extensions of Form I-821, Application for Temporary Protected Status, must pay the biometric fee each time.
+- Applicants filing initial registrations or extensions of a Form I-821, Application for Temporary Protected Status, must pay the biometric fee each time.
 The rest of the procedure is the same as described above.

-- Form I-600, Petition to Classify Orphan as an Immediate Relative (Orphan Petition), and Form I-600A, Application for Advance Processing of Orphan Petition (Advance Processing Application):
+- A Form I-600, Petition to Classify Orphan as an Immediate Relative (Orphan Petition), and Form I-600A, Application for Advance Processing of Orphan Petition (Advance Processing Application):

 Prospective adoptive parents and all adult members (18 years of age and older) of the household must go through the fingerprinting process as described above.
-This is required by USCIS to determine the ability of prospective adoptive parents to provide a proper home environment to an orphan and their suitability as parents.
+This is required by the USCIS to determine the ability of prospective adoptive parents to provide a proper home environment to an orphan and their suitability as parents.